Prevent Child Abuse: What to Report and Where to Get Help – Includes CPS Michigan Phone Number

 1. Teach Kids About Private Parts

 Your child needs to understand what parts of his or her body are considered “private.”
-The Swimsuit Lesson by Jon Holsten is one of my favorite books on this topic.
+The Swimsuit Lesson by Jon Holsten is a great book on this topic.
 The author is a retired police sergeant and former investigator of child sex crimes.
 It is written in very simple terms for kids and also has a separate parent section.

 Research conducted by the Centers for Disease Control (CDC) estimates that approximately 1 in 6 boys and 1 in 4 girls are sexually abused before the age of 18.